Unit 5 - Practice Quiz

 evaluation of presentation impact Easy

-A. A confusing presentation
+A. A presentation that was too long

-B. A failed presentation
+B. A confusing presentation

-D. An effective presentation
+C. An effective presentation

 21 A project manager is preparing a presentation for senior executives about a delayed project.
 What should be the primary objective that shapes the entire presentation?